 New Scotland Yard: A Behind the Curtain Look at Current Issues.

 Company Background: Visor Consultants specializes in helping domestic and global organizations get the very best from their staff in times of possible disaster.
 We quantify your various risks and hazards; advise you on which pose the greatest threats; assist you to eliminate or contain them; and help develop your Crisis Management skills.
 We can then guide you in Risk Mitigation, in resolving any security issues, and in designing Crisis & Business Continuity Management strategies.
+See Visor website for more information.

 It might have been 30 years ago but in a new age of immediate and global communications there is a message here for 2009: Any world leader is on a stage these days and the audience compared to 1979 is not just one country